TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 ### 1 Using Raspberry Pi Os (32 bit)

-Note that this uses the original Pico USB-stack - a next step will be to use the tinyusb examples to build the Pico USB-Audio device as in https://github.com/hathach/tinyusb.
+Note that this uses the original Pico USB-stack - a next step will be to use the tinyusb examples to build the Pico USB-Audio device as in https://github.com/hathach/tinyusb or https://github.com/elehobica/pico_sine_wave_i2s_32b.
 The instructions below are sligtly different from the widely used install script for the Raspberry Pi.

 sudo apt update<br>
 sudo apt install cmake gcc-arm-none-eabi build-essential<br>